Code for quiz 9.

 The quiz assumes you have watched the videos, downloaded (to your examples folder) and worked through the exercises in “exercises_slides-73-108.rmd”.

 Create a bar chart that shows the average hours Americans spend on five activities by year.
-Use the timeline
+Use the timeline argument to create an animation that will animate through the years.

-contains 10 years of data on how many hours Americans spend each day on 5 activities
+spend_time contains 10 years of data on how many hours Americans spend each day on 5 activities

 read it into spend_time